chrisdew/chrisdew.github.com/_posts/2013-01-30-composibility-of-obtaining-a-value.md

 ---------------------
     int ret = pollingread(&a, args...); // does not block, but may not yeild a new value

-(* I am unsure of the validity of including G3p, as it does not yield the sought type `a`, only a `Maybe a` (to use Haskell terminology).
+(* I am unsure of the validity of including G3p, as it does not yield the sought type `a`, only a `Maybe a` - to use Haskell terminology).

 Note that many of these methods of obtaining a value look identical, even though they are in diferent groups.
 This leads to API confusion in many languages.
 New languages should make things that behave differently look different.